SiliconLabs/wiseconnect-wifi-bt-sdk/examples/snippets/wlan/http_otaf/readme.md

 * By default, the application is configured to use the SPI bus for interfacing between Host platforms(STM32F411 Nucleo / EFR32MG21) and the RS9116W EVK.

+---
+**Note!**
-	 **Note:** This application is under development in EFM32 host platform.
+This application is under development in EFM32 host platform.

+---

 ### 3.3 Project Configuration